Winter weddings at our outdoor venue in the legendary Great Smoky Mountains.

-The temps are in triple digits in some parts of the nation, high humidity is a constant, but we are thinking of cooler days ahead.
-I have Christmas music playing on YouTube and holiday visuals are at the center front of my thought process.
+Christmas in the Smoky Mountains.
+Have you ever considered the option of having your wedding doing the off-season months of winter?
+What about the weather in the Great Smoky Mountains?
+The temps are in triple digits in some parts of the nation, and high humidity is a constant.
+Our all-inclusive wedding packages are generally less expensive during the months of winter.
+However, we are thinking of cooler days ahead.
+I have Christmas music playing on YouTube, and holiday visuals are at the center of my thought process.
 The most wonderful time of year.
 Allow just a few minutes to read through this post and consider the option of an all-inclusive wedding package in the mountains of East Tennessee.
 It’s possible that many would not consider the winter months of November through February as being suitable for a winter wedding.
-But, au conraire!
-The advantages and opportunities are just as impressive as those found within the traditional summer and fall months — maybe even more so.
+However, the advantages and opportunities are just as impressive as those found within the traditional summer and fall months — maybe even more so.
 So many options for wedding decor and themes.
 The inspiration for a winter wedding doesn’t have to be rooted in Christmas.
-Creating a romantic and magical winter wonderland illusion would just be so exciting and honestly, lots of fun!
+Creating a romantic and magical winter wonderland illusion would be exciting and, honestly, lots of fun!
 The anticipation of milder temps, the changing landscapes and textures, and the excitement and magic of winter in our beautiful state of Tennessee.

 Wedding Venues and Location, location, location.

-First, let’s look at the regions within the Great Smoky Mountains — specifically where Sampson’s Hollow, our wedding venue is located.
-The Great Smoky Mountains National Park is located in the southeastern part of the United States and shared by both Tennessee and North Carolina.
-It is a diverse collection of mountains, floral and fauna, valleys, and hollows, and rivers and creeks.
+First, let’s look at the regions within the Great Smoky Mountains — specifically where Sampson’s Hollow, our wedding venue, is.
+The Great Smoky Mountains National Park is located in the southeastern part of the United States and is shared by Tennessee and North Carolina.
+We are in the Tennessee Smoky Mountains.
+It is a diverse collection of mountains, floral and fauna, valleys and hollows, and rivers and creeks.
 The park attracts outdoor enthusiasts who enjoy hiking, camping, fishing, exploring, and relaxing in one of the most beautiful areas in the world.
 On the Tennessee side of the park, the most visited tourist areas are in Sevier (pronounced severe) County, including Wears’s Valley, Pigeon Forge, and Gatlinburg.
-On the other side of the mountain, and closer to the accessibility to historically significant, Cades Cove, in Townsend, Tennessee, or the peaceful side of the Smokies.
+On the other side of the mountain, and closer to the accessibility to historically significant Cades Cove, in Townsend, Tennessee, or the peaceful side of the Smokies.
 The two major areas are connected by the Foothills Parkway, a beautiful link that seemingly travels through the clouds with amazing and panoramic views of the valleys and landscape below.
-Our wedding venue at Sampson’s Hollow is approximately 15 minutes from the entrance to the national park and away from the craziness of intense traffic in Pigeon Forge and Gatlinburg.
+Our wedding venue at Sampson’s Hollow is approximately 15 minutes from the entrance to the national park and away from the craziness of heavy traffic in Pigeon Forge and Gatlinburg.
 Because of the proximity to the other side of the mountains and tourist attractions, visitors can get married on the peaceful side and then cross over for all of the excitement of our next-door neighbors across the parkway.

 Back to the discussion of winter weddings and wedding inspiration.

 Check out this link for awesome ideas about the advantages of choosing a winter month for your wedding.
-So many benefits.
-This article can be found on Here Comes the Guide, a wedding site through which we are a preferred vendor in the Great Smoky Mountains. https://www.herecomestheguide.com/wedding-ideas/everything-you-need-to-know-about-winter-weddings
+Enjoy this link to this article on a wedding site, and we are a preferred vendor in the Great Smoky Mountains. https://www.herecomestheguide.com/wedding-ideas/everything-you-need-to-know-about-winter-weddings

 Come to Tennessee and listen to the music of our mountains. #sampsonshollow #weddingvenuehunting #outdoorweddingvenue #brideandgroom #smokymountainweddings #winterwedding #peacefulsideofthesmokies #bestvenuesineasttennessee #smokymountainwinterfest #weddingvenuenearpigeonforge #gatlinburgtennessee #knoxvilleweddingvenue #weddingphotography #andersonpartyrental #rusticweddingdecor #forestwedding @sampsonshollow